pleepleep23/Hello-World/README.md

 My first repository

-This is my first ever repository on GitHub...
-Ever
+This is my first ever repository on GitHub... :)